Taylor Swift: The Eras Tour

-Synopsis
+Plot

 The film is a "cinematic rendering" of the Eras Tour, the sixth headlining concert tour by the American singer-songwriter Taylor Swift.
 Representing Swift's discography conceptually in 10 acts ("eras"), it depicts performances of most songs on the tour's set list, with several songs and intermissions cut to condense the 3.5-hour show into a 2.75-hour film.
 (Note: In the theatrical release, "Wildest Dreams" (2014), "The Archer" (2019), "No Body, No Crime", "Invisible String" (replaced with "The 1"), "Cardigan" and "'Tis the Damn Season" (2020) are absent in the film.
-"Long Live (Taylor's Version)" (2023) is absent in the film but included in the ending credits.
+"Long Live" (2010) is absent in the film, but included in the ending credits.
 "The Archer", "Long Live", and "Wildest Dreams" are later included on both the VOD "extended version" and the Disney+ (Taylor's Version).
 "Cardigan" is also included on the Disney+ release.)

 Beginning with a 13-second countdown clock ticking down, the show opens with the Lover act.
 Hidden by dancers in giant fan-like tapestry, Swift emerges mid-stage in a sparkly pink and blue bodysuit, singing the chorus to "Miss Americana & the Heartbreak Prince", followed by "Cruel Summer".
 Accompanied by dancers, Swift sings "The Man" and "You Need to Calm Down" in a silver blazer and a set emulating office cubicles.
 She then performs "Lover" on a pink guitar.
 Swift ends the first act with "The Archer".
 The second act, Fearless, sees Swift in a gold fringed dress performing the songs "Fearless", "You Belong with Me" and "Love Story" with her band while her backup singers wore gold and silver jackets and black jumpsuits.
 The third act, Evermore, features a forest aesthetic.
 Swift dons an orange gown and a dark green cape and performs "Willow" with dancers holding glowing orbs, followed by "Marjorie", and then "Champagne Problems" at a moss-covered piano.
 She ends the act with "Tolerate It", where she and a male dancer, Raphael Thomas, play a troubled couple at a dinner table.